 What is ERP?

 Conceptually, ERP is a combined set of modules that share a database and user interface, and that supports multiple functions used by different business units.10 Because the ERP modules use a single database, employees in different divisions (e.g., accounting and sales) can rely on the same information for their specific needs and without any time lag.
-ERP covers what are sometimes considered a company’s “core” business processes.
+ERP covers what is sometimes considered a company’s “core” business processes.
 These processes are mirrored in the four basic modules of SAP’s ERP system:

 - Sales and Distribution

 ERP Gets its Start A bill of materials (BOM) is the listing of components and subcomponents that make up a finished good.
 The first enterprise system in which the BOM was encapsulated was the material requirements planning system or MRP system for short.
 Major MRP functionality is shown in the following graphic.

 MRP Versus ERP